aletuan/simple-blockchain-ui/README.md

 ## Features

-- Create a new blockchain
+- Create a new blockchain with input of block mining difficulity
 - Generate new blocks
 - Display blocks with timestamp, previous hash, hash, and data (random capital city name)
 - Color each block based on the major color of the national flag of the country where the capital is located

+## Getting Started

+### Prerequisites

+- Node.js
+- npm or yarn

-## Installation
+### Installation

 1. Clone the repository:
    ```sh